 Follow old Inca trails to forgotten ruins and isolated stone villages where families live as they have for centuries.
 The mountains here are some of the Southern Hemisphere's highest peaks—considered sacred protectors by the Inca.
 Glaciers spill into valleys where llamas and alpacas graze.
 We'll hike through a beautiful mountain pass for breathtaking views of the valley.
 Go white-water rafting on the Urubamba River, and explore the town of Pisac and important archaeological sites such as the Ollantaytambo fortress.
 In vibrant street markets, discover indigenous foods and colorful textiles.
 In the evenings, play soccer with new village friends.
 During your last days in Ollantaytanbo, finalize your On Assignment projects and present them to the group.

-2 days.
+Days 19-20.
 End your expedition with a stay in the vibrant city of Lima.
 Visit the world-famous archaeological museum.
 Meet National Geographic grantee Guillermo Cock, a Peruvian archaeologist whose groundbreaking discovery of thousands of Inca mummies was featured on the cover of National Geographic magazine in May 2002.
-Have a final dinner of ceviche and other local specialties with your group before returning to Miami.
+Have a final dinner of ceviche and other local specialties with your group before returning home.

 We will be traveling at high elevations while in Cusco and Machu Picchu.
 Cusco is at an altitude of 11,200 feet and Machu Picchu, 8,000 feet.
 Participants should be physically fit.